arkatebi/OpenWorld-problem/README.md

 first part uniprot_sprot.dat. is a string in lowercase and the second part is a string in the format yyyy_mm, yyyy being a FOUR-digit year and mm a TWO-digit month.
 Also, the program will not accept any year before 2010.
-###### Automatic download
+###### Automatic download of the datasets
-If the program does not find the files in the current or working directory, it will automatically download them.
+If the program does not find the UniProtKB/SwissProt files in the current or working directory, it will automatically download them.

 ##### File format of the output file
 The output file, sprot_genes.stat.1, has two header lines: the first line